PrestaShop/pagesnotfound/Readme.md

 ## About

-Adds a tab to the Stats dashboard, showing the pages requested by your visitors that have not been found.
+Enrich your stats, display the pages requested by your visitors that could not be found.

 ## Reporting issues